Today’s post is about the benefits of reading aloud with children and is dedicated to you if you are a caring parent.

 10. Opportunity to Spend Quality Time Together

 You as an adult can have the benefits of reading aloud to your kids too.
-Away from the annoying noises of electronic or digital devices and toys, the serene practice of reading books to your children gives both of you an opportunity to spend a quality time with each other.
+Away from the annoying noises of electronic or digital devices and toys, the serene practice of reading books to your children gives both of you an opportunity to spend quality time with each other.
 It perhaps would give you the chance of reading books that you might have never read in your childhood.

 On the other hand, even if you have already read the book multiple times before, still you are going to enjoy the reading with your kids together.
 Whether it is a comedy or a picture book, it’s a great fun for both of you and your child.

-Above all, the practice and the time spent together could develop a special bond between you two and help your children develop better social as well as communicative skills.
+Above all, the practice and the time spent together could develop a special bond between you two help your children develop better social as well as communicative skills.

 However, there are other issues too, to which Ill relate in my later posts, pertaining to the topic I’ve discussed with you today.